MambaNUT: Nighttime UAV Tracking via Mamba-based Adaptive Curriculum Learning: Experiment

 \subsection{Illumination-Oriented Evaluation}

 To further evaluate the performance of MambaNUT in nighttime scenarios, we conduct an analysis focused on the challenges of Low Ambient Illumination (LAI) and Illumination Variation (IV) on NAT2024-1.
-The evaluation results are shown in Table \ref{table_nat2024L_attr}, and more attribute-based evaluation results are provided in the supplemental materials.
-As observed, our tracker significantly outperforms the SOTA trackers in these two attributes, achieving over a 2.0\% improvement in both precision and success rate compared to the second-best tracker, with a remarkable 6.7\% improvement in precision on the IV challenge.
+Note that we also evaluated MambaNUT without the proposed ACL strategy, referred to as MambaNUT* for comparison.
+The precision plots are shown in Fig. \ref{fig:attrEva}.
+As observed, our tracker significantly outperforms SOTA trackers in these two attributes, achieving impressive 2.3\% and 6.6\% improvements in precision on LAI and IV, respectively, compared to the second-best tracker.
+Notably, incorporating the proposed ACL method leads to substantial improvements of 5.2\% and 10.6\% in precision for LAI and IV, respectively, over MambaNUT*, underscoring its effectiveness.